-- Data are raw facts that must be turned into information in order to be useful and valuable. - Databases are created, maintained, and manipulated using programs called database management systems (DBMS), sometimes referred to as database software. - All data fields in the same database have unique names, several data fields make up a data record, multiple data records make up a table or data file, and one or more tables or data files make up a database. - Relational databases are the most common database format. - 13.
-A field or combination of fields used to uniquely identify a record, and to relate separate tables in a database.
-Examples include social security number, customer account number, or student ID. - 14.
-The most common standard for expressing databases, whereby tables (files) are related based on common keys.
+- Data includes raw facts that must be turned into information in order to be useful and valuable. - Databases are created, maintained, and manipulated using programs called database management systems (DBMS), sometimes referred to as database software. - All data fields in the same database have unique names, several data fields make up a data record, multiple data records make up a table or data file, and one or more tables or data files make up a database. - Relational databases are the most common database format.